 The Eva served us well hiking up a trail to do some avalanche snow tests, though we changed to a different pair to explore farther up into deep virgin snow.

-While the Eva is not the best performer all-around, it was fun and practical for the right kind of outings.
+While the Eva is not the best performer all-around, it's fun and practical for the right kind of outings.